 Want to volunteer as a befriender?

 Along with making a real difference to a lonely or isolated person’s life, some of the many other benefits of volunteering include gaining confidence, building new skills, making friends in the community, and accessing free training opportunities led by Age UK and its partner organisations!

-If you have the time, passion and commitment to support a lonely or isolated person then we’d love to hear from you!
+If you are aged 18+ and have the time, passion and commitment to support a lonely or isolated person then we’d love to hear from you!
 Please visit our Volunteer Page to read more or go straight to our Online Application Form.
 You can also get in touch with any questions by emailing by contacting our Befriending Coordinator Sandra – Tel: 07934 554 601 / Email: firstname.lastname@example.org.